 Successful directors of security never take anything for granted.
 Their constant awareness of possible data breaches means they conduct regular reviews to uncover issues as soon as they arise.
 To do this, they develop standards to test and validate security protocols.
 Because cyber criminals are constantly devising new ways to attack, security directors must keep up with the latest technology trends and continually update their skill sets and knowledge.

 Leadership and Communication

-Cyber threats come not just from external sources, but also from within organizations themselves.
-Attacks that originate from within are not always malicious in nature; sometimes, a hack is a result of negligence or failure to follow security procedures, such as updating passwords.
+Cyber threats come not just from external sources but also from within organizations themselves.
+Attacks that originate from within aren’t always malicious; sometimes, a hack is a result of negligence or failure to follow security procedures, such as updating passwords.
 A director of security serves as a champion of security procedures, so the ability to lead and influence is key.

 Steps to Become a Director of Security